Albanese maps for open algebraic spaces: Recollections and generalities

 Note that indeed the group scheme $\Aut_{X/k}$, which in positive characteristics could be non-regular and even non-reduced, and not only its group of rational points acts on the Albanese variety, thanks to our treatment of the relative setting (\cite{Laurent; Schroeer 2021}, Corollary 10.3).

+Before we proceed, recall that a group scheme $U$ over a ground field $k$ is called \emph{unipotent} if the base change $U\otimes k^\alg$ admits a composition series whose quotients embed into the additive group $\GG_{a,k^\alg}$.
+For more details, we refer to \cite{SGA 3b}, Expos\'e XVII, Section 1.

-Let $h:P_1\ra P_2$ be a morphism between para-abelian varieties over a field $k$.
-Write $G_i\subset\Aut_{P_i/k}$ for the subgroup schemes that fix $\Pic^\tau_{P_i/k}$.
+Now let $h:P_1\ra P_2$ be a morphism between para-abelian varieties over a ground field $k$.
+Write $G_i\subset\Aut_{P_i/k}$ for the subgroup schemes that act trivially on $\Pic^\tau_{P_i/k}$.
 Then there is a unique homomorphism $h_*:G_1\ra G_2$ between these abelian varieties that makes $h$ equivariant with respect to the resulting $G_1$-actions (\cite{Laurent; Schroeer 2021}, Proposition 5.4).
 Let $A_i=\Pic^\tau_{G_i/k}$ be the \emph{dual abelian varieties}, and $h^*:A_2\ra A_1$ be the induced homomorphism.
 These maps are related as follows:

 \begin{proposition} \mylabel{equivalences abelian varieties} In the above situation, the following equivalences holds: \begin{enumerate} \item $h$ is surjective $\Leftrightarrow$ $h_*$ is surjective $\Leftrightarrow$ $h^*$ is finite. \item $h$ is finite $\Leftrightarrow$ $h_*$ is finite $\Leftrightarrow$ $h^*$ is surjective. \item $h$ has geometrically connected fibers $\Leftrightarrow$ $\Kernel(h_*)^\aff$ is local $\Leftrightarrow$ $\Kernel(h^*)^\aff$ is unipotent. \end{enumerate} \end{proposition}